andreamazzella/Curse-of-Strahd-Reloaded/Act I - Into the Mists/Arc B - Welcome to Barovia.md

 Throughout this campaign, it is critical to remember that Strahd is not omniscient.
 In fact, the players' efforts to avoid and foil his spies serves as a recurrent source of tension and gameplay as they travel through Barovia.
 As such, from a practical matter, it is important to note that neither Strahd nor Rahadin would have any way of knowing that the burgomaster would be buried on this precise date and time.

-More significantly, Strahd views Ireena with neither romance nor regret.
-He has no illusions that he might win her hand for his own, nor does he believe that such efforts might prove worth his while.
+More significantly, Strahd views Iván with neither romance nor regret.
+He has no illusions that he might win his hand for his own, nor does he believe that such efforts might prove worth his while.
 A message expressing his condolences to his prey—or a silent vigil observing the burial—are sentiments that Strahd would never express.

 Finally, this guide also foregoes a popular community modification that adds an attack by Strahd's wolves and undead during the ceremony.
 In addition to the fact that Strahd, unaware of the date and time of the burial, would have no opportunity to send it, such an overt attack would immediately antagonize the players and ensure that they feel actively unsafe around Strahd.
 It is a delicate balancing act to ensure that the players hate and fear Strahd while still feeling safe enough to accept his invitation to dine at Ravenloft.
 An outright assault on the players destroys that fragile balance utterly.